January 3, 2019

 - Miscellaneous.
 Alimony and child support (§31-1(A)(19)); beneficiary’s interest in a statutory support trust (§6-3010); liquor license (§37-532); property of a business partnership (§54-1-504).

 This article can't explain all aspects of filing for bankruptcy.
 While you’ll find helpful information here, you’re responsible for understanding bankruptcy law and procedure.
-A do-it-yourself book like How to File Chapter 7 Bankruptcy by Attorney Cara O’Neill and Albin Renauer J.D. provides more extensive information that you can use to help with important decisions in your case.
+A do-it-yourself book like How to File Chapter 7 Bankruptcy by Attorney Cara O’Neill and Albin Renauer J.D. provides extensive information to help with important decisions in your case.